 The most common and most well known methodology; Agile is a customer focused project management methodology that places a large amount of importance on people and software rather than strict processes and documentation procedures.
 The objective of Agile is to be able to release new iterations frequently and in accordance with changing customer needs or project conditions.

 Coming from one of Japan’s most powerful and famous production innovators, Kanban is about visualizing work flow and processes.
 This can be through writing materials or online project managements software.
 It focuses on easy and transparent recognition of group needs through great communication.

 With multi-functional team and cross-collaboration, Scrum is a another methodology designed for the world of software developments. which uses small teams (less than 10 members) to work towards short term goals in “Sprints”.
 These directed by a Scrum Master and teams work in accordance with their respective roles and regulations decided on based on client needs.
 They are responsible for their daily meetings, stand-up meetings , as well asquick and regular progress updates.

-For teams which work best with project management methods based on clearly planned outlines then Waterfall is excellent.
+For teams that work best with project management methods based on clearly planned outlines then Waterfall is excellent.
 The project lifecycle and its different phases are planned out like a waterfall, with each phase allowing the next one to start immediately after the prior and move the process to the next level.
-It outlines phases/stages as having met certain requirements by a certain time, and as a consequence of that it lacks some of the flexibility that other methodologies offer.
+It outlines phases/stages as having met certain requirements by a certain time, and as a consequence of that, it lacks some of the flexibility that other methodologies offer.